 Tips for trying to conceive are the same for all, regardless of weight.
 General things to note include:

-- Track ovulation to make sure you are ovulating, and time sex accordingly
+- Use ovulation tests to track when you are ovulating, and time sex accordingly

 - Start taking a prenatal vitamin supplement